graeme-a-stewart/atlasgit/README.md

 The first two positional arguments are SVNREPO and GITREPO and all remaining ones are tag content files (as generated above).

- `asvn2git.py file:///data/graemes/atlasoff/ao-mirror aogt tagdir/20.7.*`
+ `asvn2git.py file:///data/graemes/atlasoff/ao-mirror aogt tagdir/{19,20,21}.?.?`

 The default import is performed using a separate branch for each package.
-This is a clean import strategy, however it creates many branches, which gitlab does not like, so it is possible to use a single branch for all imported tags using the `--targetbranch` option (generally, however, there is no need to upload the import branches to gitlab).
+This is a clean import strategy, however it creates many branches, which gitlab does not like, so do not push these many import branches and tags to gitlab!
+It is possible to use a single branch for all imported tags using the `--targetbranch` option, but this is no longer well tested ;-)

 Tests of the import procedure can be made using the option `--svnpath PATH` that restricts the import to packages that start with `PATH`.

 `asvn2git.py` will query SVN for revision numbers are make sure that it imports from SVN in SVN commit order.
 Thus the import history is fairly sane.